 Harvey Weinstein’s criminal trial began on January 6 in New York County’s Supreme Court.

-The former film and TV mogul, who pleaded not guilty at his first indictment in August, faces five felony counts: two counts of predatory sexual assault, one count of first-degree criminal sexual assault, one count of first-degree rape and one count of third-degree rape.
-The charges stem from accusations by former production assistant Mimi Haleyi and a still-unnamed woman for encounters they say occurred in 2006 and 2013.
+The former film and TV mogul has pleaded not guilty in August to five felony counts: two counts of predatory sexual assault, one count of first-degree criminal sexual assault, one count of first-degree rape and one count of third-degree rape.
+The charges stem from accusations made by a former production assistant and an actress for encounters they say occurred in 2006 and 2013.

 Here are the key players to know in the trial, which is expected to end around March 6.

 Justice James Burke

 Burke is the presiding judge over the trial.
 He is a former prosecutor who served as the assistant district attorney for New York County until 2001, when he received his judicial appointment by then-Mayor Rudy Giuliani.
 He has presided over Weinstein’s case since it first began in May 2018.

 Manhattan assistant district attorneys Joan Illuzzi and Meghan Hast are leading the prosecution for Weinstein’s criminal trial.

 After earning a law degree from St. John’s Univestiy in 1988, Illuzzi joined the DA’s office and has worked there continuously except when she mounted an unsuccessful campaign in 2015 to be Staten Island district attorney.

 Illuzzi earned a conviction in the kidnapping and murder case of Etan Patz, one of the most high-profile missing children’s cases in recent history.
 She also notably oversaw the abandoned sexual assault investigation into Dominique Strauss-Kahn, the former head of the International Monetary Fund.